USB Audio 2.0 Class Driver for Windows

 NOTE: The driver described on this page is *not for use by end users*.
 It will not help solve any problems you may experience with a consumer device.
 Licenses are only available for hardware or software manufacturers.

-To receive a free evaluation version and price-list, please fill out the contact form.
+To receive a free demo, prices or license agreement, please fill out the contact form.

 The free evaluation version of the TUSBAudio device driver includes all features but has a time-bomb restriction.
 After the device is connected, the evaluation driver works for an interval of 60 minutes without any limitation.
 After that interval has expired the driver inserts a short beep tone into all input and output audio channels every five minutes.
 The driver stops receiving and sending MIDI data after the interval has expired.
 The evaluation interval can be restarted by unplugging and re-plugging the device.